 Our mission is a straightforward one: trustworthy outdoor gear advice.
-Our opinions reflect our team’s many collective experiences in the outdoors, time spent working in the industry, and countless hours on the trails, slopes, slabs and singletracks.
+Our opinions reflect our team’s many collective experiences in the outdoors, time spent working in the industry, countless hours on the trails, slopes, slabs, and singletracks.
 We stay up to date by testing engaging new products and providing honest analysis of their upsides and shortcomings.
 Our gear content is more in-depth than what is typically found online with an unmatched level of quality and attention to detail.

 We have two main types of gear articles: round-ups and individual products reviews.
 The round-ups provide an overview of the best goods on the market in a particular category (the Best Down Jackets, for example).
 To create these articles, we research, assemble and exhaustively test as many products as we possibly can, including both established players and breakthrough new tech.
 We then whittle them down to final ranked list featuring our 10 or 12 top choices.
 You’ll find a range of price points on the final list—value is an important part of our testing criteria and we know that not everyone has a big budget for outdoor gear.